untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 }
 ```

-This unblocks `AssetLoadingGate`, allowing the render loop to resume its normal ECS traversal.
+`finishLoading` is idempotent — if the Task already closed the gate normally, this call is a no-op.

 ---

 ## Tile-Parse Watchdog

-The `loadTextures()` 15-second timeout (above) guards against a hung texture decode inside an already-running parse.
-A separate, coarser watchdog guards against the entire tile parse Task becoming stuck — for example when the OS suspends the Task, disk I/O stalls indefinitely, or a remote download never completes.
+The tile-parse watchdog guards against the entire tile parse Task becoming stuck — for example when the OS suspends the Task, disk I/O stalls indefinitely, or a remote download never completes.

 On every streaming tick, `GeometryStreamingSystem.update()` checks every tile currently in `.parsing` state: